Banza0010/todolist_test/test/test_plan.md

 - Select end-end testing option (should be configured already)
 - Select browser of choice to execute tests on
 - You will be navigated into the TODOLIST specs folder
-- Click/lauch todolistapp script  (**Pre-condition when running this script - make sure the todolist is in it's default state with no items added**)
+- Click/lauch =todolistapp= script to run the end-2-end FE automated tests (**Pre-condition when running this script - make sure the todolist is in it's default state with no items added**)
+- Click/launch  api script to run the backend/api automated test(**Pre-condition when running this script - make sure the todolist is in it's default state with no items added**)
 - Test will run and update results on dashboard

 - NB: **You will need to run `node app.js` on another terminal to create an instance of the todolist app**
 - NB: **With every test run make sure the todolist application is in it's initial state (not items added)**

 3. Bug Reports

 ## Resource & Environment Needs